LOS ANGELES – At the center of a Buffalo Bills fan’s longest-held fear are two flashing, yellow traffic lights in an underground parking garage.

 Santa Ana winds sent temperatures into the mid-90s outside.
 Underneath the West Hall, the concrete garage was cool and mostly quiet.
 An occasional skateboarder swerved through.

-Sparrows chirped from the overhead sprinkler pipes.
+Sparrows chirped overhead from sprinkler pipes.

 Something might happen one day, but there’s no imminent danger, not even in the proverbial belly of the beast.